Master the walk/run strategy to become a faster triathlete

 Are you struggling with injury?
 Lacking fitness?
 Ankles not as flexible as they once were?
-Then the walk/run strategy could actually make you a faster triathlete.
+Then the walk/run strategy (also known as Jeffing) could actually make you a faster triathlete.
 Coach Rob Wilby provides practical advice…

 There are a myriad of reasons why adopting a run/walk strategy might suit triathletes – from beginners in their first ever triathlon to more experienced racers attempting a bucket-list Ironman but fearful they don’t have the fitness to run the entire marathon, and need a coping strategy.

 To practise, remember the walk should be a fast power-walk, with high cadence.
 Arms should be held in the same position as when running, i.e, bent at 90°.
 Your ability to power-walk efficiently can be trained, just as running speed can be trained.